How To Stay on Military Bases Cheap

 Coast Guard Recreational Lodging facilities are open to all authorized patrons.
 Active duty military members and their family have first priority.

-The Inns of the Marine Corps offer lodging to eligible members as well.
+The Inns of the Marine Corps offer to lodge to eligible members as well.
 Reservations are accepted for all eligible personnel on an as-received basis for the priority category.
 Reservations and room assents are made without regard to rank or grade, or time of reservation.